- Skiing 80%

 Morzine can be a bit of a gamble, snow-wise.
 Its near-neighbour, Avoriaz, is the more snowsure part of the Portes du Soleil area, with some great terrain parks to boot: so why not stay there instead?
 Or indeed somewhere with an extra 1000m of altitude in the ski area, such as Tignes?

 That said, Morzine can work well as a late-booking destination.
 If the Alps are having a cold snowy winter, you’ll probably find accommodation here at the last minute (except during the school holidays) – which means you take advantage of good snow conditions without paying a fortune for the privilege.

 Where to Learn

 There’s an excellent choice of ski and snowboard schools in Morzine, which includes several British ones.
-New Generation is a recent arrival, and a growing presence in the resort – and offers innovative clinics as well as small-group lessons and private tuition.
+New Generation has a growing presence in the resort – and offers innovative clinics as well as small-group lessons and private tuition.
 We love their upbeat style.
-We’ve also had good experiences with British Alpine Ski and Snowboarding School – or BASS.
+We’ve also had good experiences with Maison Sport and British Alpine Ski and Snowboarding School – or BASS.
 Easy2Ride Ski & Snowboard Academy has an English-speaking team and arranges tailor-made service where you can pre-book tuition, ski passes and equipment.
 Mint Snowboarding is a small organisation of British instructors, covering not just Morzine but also Chatel, Les Gets and Avoriaz.

 The resort’s ESF is recommmended: “Well organised and the level of instruction was very good”.
 Adrenaline Morzine (+33 686 00 41 89) is an international ski school that specializes in private tuition.
 The Snow School offers the usual adult and child classes, but also offers freeride and freestyle sessions, slalom and boardercross.